-- 8. Non-core courses provide: - a) Knowledge in at least two of the following outside the core: i) humanities, ii) sciences, iii) social sciences, iv) global cultures (including Indigenous cultures), v) mathematics - b) More than introductory knowledge of the distinctive assumptions and modes of analysis of a discipline outside the core fields of study. - 9.
+- 8. Non-core courses provide: - a) Knowledge in Indigeneity, that is First Nations, Métis and/ or Inuit cultures, and - b) at least two others of the following outside the core curriculum: i) humanities, ii) sciences, iii) social sciences, iv) global cultures, v) mathematics. - c) More than introductory knowledge of the distinctive assumptions and modes of analysis of a discipline outside the core fields of study. - 9.
 In undergraduate programs, the balance of core and non-core/breadth courses is normally achieved as follows: - a) 20% of the program hours are in non-core courses, which can be any degree level courses outside of the core14 - b) At least one non-core course is an elective, freely chosen by the student.